How Do I Load Terrain into a Scenario and Process it for Visualization?

 This tutorial uses the Utilities > Imagery and Terrain Converter to generate an STK terrain file (*.pdtt) with the same extent or optionally a subset of the input source.

-Load the Terrain into the Scenario
+Load the terrain into the scenario

 2. Select the Basic - Terrain page.